Skip to main content

 Is Claude Code worth using for financial/trading applications?

 Yes, with strict guardrails.
 The two-gate system is non-negotiable for financial code.
 I also added a security hook that blocks Claude from running bash commands containing database modification patterns, and I use plan mode before touching any execution logic.
-Polyphemus has been running in production since December with 99.2% uptime and 4 errors caught by reconciliation, none of which lost money.
+Polyphemus has grown from 4,247 lines to 36,000+ lines since December, with 99.2% uptime and 8 silent bugs caught by the shadow-first gate before they reached live capital.

 Sources & Further Reading